Perturbations of General Relativity to All Orders and the General $n^{\rm th}$ Order Terms: Perturbations of Pure Gravity

 \subsection{Other conventions of metric perturbations}

-So far we have considered perturbations in the reference convention \eqref{perturb_sigma}.
+So far we have constructed perturbative GR using the reference convention \eqref{perturb_sigma}.
 However, some physical problems require specific forms of metric perturbations.
 Here we discuss how to derive perturbations in a different convention from the results in the reference convention.
 We investigate the construction from two examples: ordinary perturbations and exponential perturbations.
-We explicitly construct perturbations of $X^{\mu\nu}_{\rho\sigma}$, $Y_{\mu\nu}$, $Z^{\mu\nu}$ and $W$ in the new perturbation convention for each example.

 First we remark that the fluctuations of $\sigma^{\mu\nu}$ are given by a single term $h^{\mu\nu}$ in the reference convention.
 Thus, if we denote the graviton fluctuations in the other conventions as $h'^{\mu\nu}$, it is straightforward to find a map between $h$ and $h'$ by comparing $\sigma^{\mu\nu}$ for each case,